LuisGalviz/LuisGalviz/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Luis Fernando Galviz, a passionate Full Stack Developer with a knack for crafting seamless web applications.
-My expertise spans the entire development stack, from building captivating user interfaces with React/Vue to crafting robust backends using Python on Azure.
+My expertise spans the entire development stack, from building captivating user interfaces with React/Vue to crafting robust backends using Node/Python on Azure.

 # 🌐 Socials: